The universality of the relation between magnetic fields and star formation in galaxies: Numerical methods

 as employed in \citet{Martin-Alvarez2024}.

-To separate the galaxy disk from galaxy outflows we use the gas surface density maps to define a disk mask for each galaxy.
-In order to define the mask, we follow the approach employed in section 2.3 of \citealt{Barnouin2023}: we estimate a characteristic background level of diffuse gas from the surface density distribution, defined as the most populated bin in the intensity histogram.
-The disk region is then identified as the contiguous area where the gas surface density exceeds ten times this background level.
+To separate the galaxy disc from galaxy outflows, we used the gas surface density maps to define a disc mask for each galaxy.
+In order to define the mask, we followed the approach employed in section 2.3 of \citealt{Barnouin2023}: we estimated a characteristic background level of diffuse gas from the surface density distribution, defined as the most populated bin in the intensity histogram.
+The disc region was then identified as the contiguous area where the gas surface density exceeds ten times this background level.
 This assures a robust noise estimation for galaxies with very different properties, such as size and gas surface density distribution.

 As an illustrative example, Figure~\ref{fig:Azahar-a_images} presents a multi-panel view of the simulated galaxy \textsc{Azahar-a}, the most massive system in the \textsc{Azahar} suite.
-The large left panel shows the mock optical ($ugr$) image of the galaxy for reference, generated with \textsc{sunset} and accounting for dust absorption.
-The two upper-right panels display the gas surface density and the star formation rate surface density averaged over the past $100$~Myr.
+The large left panel shows the mock optical ($ugr$) image of the galaxy for reference.
+These were generated with our modified version of the \textsc{sunset} code\footnote{\textsc{sunset} is part of the publicly available library within the \textsc{ramses} distribution.}, which produces synthetic broadband images by assigning single stellar population (SSP) emission models to each stellar particle in the simulation, and mapping their emission through telescope-filter transmissivity curves.
+During this process, we also applied line-of-sight dust attenuation, computed from a 3D dust distribution.
+The two upper right panels display the gas surface density and the SFR surface density averaged over the past $100$~Myr.
 The three bottom panels show the magnetic field strength for the full gas, CNM, and WNM components.
-The white contours in the maps delineate the inner, star-forming galactic disk region.
+The white contours in the maps delineate the inner, star-forming galactic disc region.
+Figures \ref{fig:Bfieldsmaps_all_edgeon} and \ref{fig:Bfieldsmaps_all_faceon} in Appendix \ref{sec:gal_maps} present the B field maps of the whole simulated galaxy sample in both the face-on and edge-on projection.
+The B field morphology is also shown through white streamlines calculated using the density-weighted magnetic field for the entire column displayed along the line of sight.